arashabe/Variable-Forgetting-Factor-Recursive-Least-Squares/README.md

 ### Files
 - `main.m`: Main script for running simulations and generating results.
-- `rls_fun.m`: Implementation of the RLS algorithm.
+- `rls_function.m`: Implementation of the RLS algorithm.
-- `vff_rls.m`: Implementation of the VFF-RLS algorithm.
+- `vff_rls_function.m`: Implementation of the VFF-RLS algorithm.

 ---